DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2022-12-30-simpsons_paradox.md

 ---
-title: "Simpson’s Paradox: Theoretical Foundations and Implications in Data Analysis"
-date: 2022-12-30
+author_profile: false
 categories:
 - Statistics
+classes: wide
+date: '2022-12-30'
+excerpt: Simpson's Paradox shows how aggregated data can lead to misleading trends.
+  Learn the theory behind this paradox, its practical implications, and how to analyze data rigorously.
+seo_description: Explore the theoretical foundations of Simpson’s Paradox, its role in data analysis, and how lurking variables and data aggregation lead to contradictory statistical conclusions.
+seo_title: 'Simpson''s Paradox: Theory, Lurking Variables, and Data Aggregation'
 tags:
 - Simpson's Paradox
 - Lurking Variables
 - Data Aggregation
 - Statistical Paradoxes
 - Data Visualization
-author_profile: false
-seo_title: "Simpson's Paradox: Theory, Lurking Variables, and Data Aggregation"
+title: 'Simpson’s Paradox: Theoretical Foundations and Implications in Data Analysis'
-seo_description: "Explore the theoretical foundations of Simpson’s Paradox, its role in data analysis, and how lurking variables and data aggregation lead to contradictory statistical conclusions."
-excerpt: "Simpson's Paradox shows how aggregated data can lead to misleading trends.
-Learn the theory behind this paradox, its practical implications, and how to analyze data rigorously."
-classes: wide
 ---

 Simpson’s Paradox is a fascinating statistical phenomenon where the relationship between two variables can drastically change when a third variable is introduced.
 This paradox is widely misunderstood and can lead to erroneous conclusions if data is not analyzed carefully.
 It reveals the complexities of data aggregation and emphasizes the necessity of considering lurking variables to avoid false interpretations.